-The Shoal Creek watershed was split into 12 sub-basins as shown in Table 4, which were individually modeled using the SELECT modeling program.
-The weighted land use breakdown of each sub-basin was used to model the load for each sub-basin using COA pollutant concentration data.
-The loads calculated in SELECT were used to estimate the percent reduction required for Shoal Creek to meet TCEQ state standards/screening criteria or other goals established by the stakeholder committee.
+The Shoal Creek watershed was split into 12 sub-basins, as shown in Table 4, which were individually evaluated using SELECT.
+The weighted land use breakdown of each sub-basin was used to calculate the load for each sub-basin using COA pollutant concentration data.
+The loads calculated in SELECT were used to estimate the percent reduction required for Shoal Creek to meet TCEQ Surface Water Quality Standards /screening criteria or other goals established by the Stakeholder Committee.
 Flow and LDCs were used to estimate existing load concentrations relative to flow data.
 Because Shoal Creek is an intermittent stream, flow at the 12th Street gauge largely occurs after rainfall events, thus, there are extended periods of time without flow in the creek.
-Water quality and flow data for Shoal Creek at the 12th Street monitoring gage were provided by the COA and the USGS.
+Water quality and flow data for Shoal Creek at the 12th Street monitoring gage were provided by COA and USGS.